Troubleshooting Guide for SuiteCloud SDK

 There was an error with the private key used to authenticate.

-The private key does not match the certificate ID {0}.
+The private key does not match the certificate ID <certificateId >.

-When authenticating using machine-to-machine authentication, the specified private key and certificate ID do not match.
+When you're using machine-to-machine authentication, the private key and certificate ID you entered don't match.

-Ensure that you are using the correct private key and certificate ID combination.
+Ensure that you're using the right private key and certificate ID together.

 There was an error with the private key used to authenticate.
 Verify the contents of the private key.

-When authenticating using machine-to-machine authentication, the specified private key file is either corrupted or not valid.
+When you're using machine-to-machine authentication, the private key file you specified is either corrupted or not valid.

 Generate a new certificate.
 For information about how to obtain the certificate ID, see OAuth 2.0 Authentication for SuiteCloud SDK.